uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 #### Add a new container

 The docker container must start with `FROM jenkins/jnlp-slave` This image is mostly stock ubuntu and from there, you need to install whatever it is you need for your build.
-Build the docker image and push to docker hub.
+Build the docker image and push to ECR.

  You then need to configure another container in the clouds section of the jenkins [configuration](docker/jenkins.yml) You can copy and paste most of it, just change the name and the image.